The Sunset of Apache Cordova: Alternatives For Cross Platform Mobile Development in 2023

 1. Cordova vs Flutter

 Flutter is the most flexible technology to build UI at the moment.
-It has a full set of material and cupertino widgets that aren’t provided by other frameworks.
+It has a full set of material and cupertino widgets that aren’t provided by other cross-platform app development frameworks.
 UI is consistent across different devices and vendors, and conceptually it is similar to React.js.

 Flutter that’s based on Dart has currently shown the best performance.
 Performance is the same as in the case of native Android or iOS apps.
 Flutter architecture enables apps based on it to work with the same performance or even faster than Java or Kotlin Android apps.
 UI is extremely flexible and allows us to build UI the same way native platforms do.
 We can define custom painted views and custom layouts without the need to opt into native platforms.